alexdiaz2/cruisebound/README.md

 - docker-compose up

+## Run tests

+To run only the tests you should execute the following command:

+- mvn test

 ## Usage

-You can import the "Cruisebound.postman_collection.json" file into postman to call the "/api/v1/sailings/search" API
+You can import the "Assessment - Jorge Diaz.postman_collection.json" file into postman to call the APIs